Constitution for Issachar Christian Academy

 1. The Bible and Its Authority

-WE BELIEVE that only the sixty-six books of the Bible are the inspired, and therefore inerrant, Word of God.
+We believe that only the sixty-six books of the Bible are the inspired, and therefore inerrant, Word of God.
 The Bible is the final authority for all we believe and how we are to live.
 [Matthew 5:18; John 10:35 and 17:17; 2 Timothy 3:16–17; 2 Peter 1:20–21]

 2. The Eternal Godhead

-WE BELIEVE that the one true God exists eternally in three persons—Father, Son and Holy Spirit— and that these, being one God, are equal in deity, power and glory.
+We believe that the one true God exists eternally in three persons—Father, Son and Holy Spirit— and that these, being one God, are equal in deity, power and glory.
 We believe that God not only created the world but also now upholds, sustains, governs and providentially directs all that exists and that He will bring all things to their proper consummation in Christ Jesus to the glory of His name.
 [Psalm 104 and Psalm 139; Matthew 10:29–31 and 28:19; Acts 17:24–28; 2 Corinthians 13:14; Ephesians 1:9–12 and 4:4-6; Colossians 1:16–17; Hebrews 1:1–3; Revelation 1:4–6]

 3. Man and His Need

 We believe that humanity was created in the image of God, and that through sin incurred both spiritual and physical death.
-Consequently, every faculty of a persons’ body, soul, and spirit are tainted by sin, causing alienation from God.
+Consequently, every faculty of persons’ body, soul, and spirit are tainted by sin, causing alienation from God.
 Humanity is unable to save themselves or to contribute in any way to their acceptance with God.
 [Genesis 1–3; Psalm 51:5; Isaiah 53:5; Romans 3:9–18 and 5:12–21; Ephesians 2:1–3]

 4. Jesus Christ and His Work

-WE BELIEVE that Jesus Christ is God incarnate, fully God and fully man, that He was conceived and born of a virgin, lived a sinless life, and offered Himself as a penal, substitution sacrifice for sinners.
+We believe that Jesus Christ is God incarnate, fully God and fully man, that He was conceived and born of a virgin, lived a sinless life, and offered Himself as a penal, substitution sacrifice for sinners.
 By His blood shed at the Cross, He obtained for us eternal redemption, the forgiveness of sins and life everlasting.
 He was raised bodily on the third day and ascended to the right hand of the Father, there to make intercession for the saints forever.
-[Matthew 1:18–25; John 1:1–18; Romans 8:34; 1 Corinthians 15:1–28; 2 Corinthians 5:21; Galatians 3:10–14; Ephesians 1:7; Philippians 2:6–11; Colossians 1:15–23; Hebrews 7:25, 9:13–15 and 10:19; 1 Peter 2:21–25; 1 John 2:1–2]
+[Matthew 1:18–25; John 1:1– 18; Romans 8:34; 1 Corinthians 15:1–28; 2 Corinthians 5:21; Galatians 3:10–14; Ephesians 1:7; Philippians 2:6–11; Colossians 1:15–23; Hebrews 7:25, 9:13–15 and 10:19; 1 Peter 2:21–25; 1 John 2:1–2]

-5. Salvation for Sinners
+6. Salvation for Sinners

-WE BELIEVE that salvation is by grace alone, through faith alone, in Christ alone.
+We believe that salvation is by grace alone, through faith alone, in Christ alone.
 No ordinance, ritual, work or any other activity on the part of man is required or accepted in order to be saved.
-This saving grace of God, through the power of the Holy Spirit, also sanctifies us by enabling us to do what is pleasing in God’s sight in order that we might be progressively conformed to the image of Christ.
+This saving grace of God, through the power of the Holy Spirit, also sanctifies us by enabling us to do what is pleasing in God's sight in order that we might be progressively conformed to the image of Christ.
 [John 1:12–13, 6:37–44 and 10:25–30; Acts 16:30–31; Romans 3–4 and 8:1–17, 31-39 and 10:8–10; Ephesians 2:8–10; Philippians 2:12–13; Titus 3:3–7; 1 John 1:7, 9]

-6. The Future
+7. The Future

-WE BELIEVE in the literal Second Coming of Christ at the end of the age when He will return to Earth personally and visibly to consummate His Kingdom.
+We believe in the literal Second Coming of Christ at the end of the age when He will return to Earth personally and visibly to consummate His Kingdom.
 We also believe in and are praying for a great end-time harvest of souls and the emergence of a victorious Church that will experience an unprecedented unity, purity and power in the Holy Spirit.
 [Psalms 2:7–9 and 22:27–28; John 14:12 and 17:20–26; Romans 11:25–32; 1 Corinthians 15:20–28, 50–58; Ephesians 4:11–16; Philippians 3:20–21; 1 Thessalonians 4:13–5:11; 2 Thessalonians 1:3–12; Revelation 7:9–14]

-7. The Church
+8. The Church

 We believe that God has called Christians to be in the fellowship of a local assembly of God’s people for worship, fellowship and service.
 We are to preach the Gospel to all nations, and especially to remember the poor and to minister to their needs through sacrificial giving and practical service.
 This ministry is an expression of the heart of the Lord Jesus Christ and is an essential part of the Kingdom of God.
 [Isaiah 58:6–12 and 61:1; Matthew 5–7, 28:18–20; Luke 4:18 and 21:1–4; Galatians 2:10; 1 Timothy 6:8]